Artistic Director — Charlie Sexton

 e: email@example.com | p: 502.589.0084 ext.
 303

-Isaac joined in 2009 and is responsible for PR, marketing, art direction & design of print/electronic assets (including development of a new website), and other communications for the company & its Slant Culture Theatre Festival.
-Two Shakespeare Festival posters he art directed/designed were selected for the new book Presenting Shakespeare: 1,100 Posters from around the World.
-He’s an internationally published arts & culture writer whose feature about Turkish artist Serkan Ozkaya was collected in Today Could Be a Day of Historical Importance, a limited-edition book packed in a large tin can.
-Isaac was a freelance arts/culture writer; contributed interviews for art gallery guides; wrote for Forbes; reported for public radio; and spent years in the books biz as training/store-launch specialist.
-He holds an M.A. in Arts Journalism from Newhouse School of Public Communications at Syracuse University and a B.A. in Humanities (20th Century Culture) from U of L. Isaac is an avid reader, baseball & soccer fan, and a visual ecosystem enthusiast.
+Isaac joined the company in 2009 and manages public and press relations, marketing, art direction & design (including development and deployment of all print/email/web assets), social media & web content, and other communications.
+Two posters hs designed and art-directed for CTC’s Young American Shakespeare Festival were collected in the recent book Presenting Shakespeare: 1,100 Posters from around the World.
+He’s an internationally published arts and culture writer whose feature article about Turkish artist Serkan Ozkaya was collected in Today Could Be a Day of Historical Importance, a limited-edition book packaged in a large tin can.
+Isaac was a freelance arts/culture writer; contributed interviews for art gallery guides; wrote for Forbes; reported for public radio; and spent years in the books biz as a trainer and store-launch specialist.
+He holds an M.A. in Arts Journalism from Newhouse School of Public Communications at Syracuse University and a B.A. in Humanities (20th Century Culture) from University of Louisville.
+Isaac is an avid reader, a baseball and soccer fan, and a visual culture enthusiast.

 Board of Directors